 The Rev: Sillifant, Weare Giffard, Torrington.
 Prior to 1865

 “He, the Rev: Sillifant, has now given the kitchen range a month’s trial and finds it answers admirably – he wishes to know what Messrs Garton & Jarvis would suggest to prevent the water in the fountain boiling away so quick, which is the only fault he can find – he also requests that the bill may be sent him!”

 Does this type of customer still exist?

 Most of the letters that have been kept are really quite difficult to read – this letter from Huntsham Court isn’t too difficult and is signed by the then owner, Arthur Troyte, back in 1855.

 The gentleman signing the letter is Arthur Henry Dyke Acland Troyte, born 27 May 1811.
-It was a condition made by the Rev.Edward Troyte (who was more interested in Hunting than looking after his crumbling Tudor property) on the inheritance of the estate by Arthur Henry that he adopt the surname Troyte (thence becoming Arthur Henry Dyke Acland Troyte) and undertake to live at Huntsham for at least six months in every year.
+It was a condition made by the Rev.Edward Troyte, who was more interested in Hunting than looking after his crumbling Tudor property, that on the inheritance of the estate by Arthur Henry he should adopt the surname Troyte (thence becoming Arthur Henry Dyke Acland Troyte) and undertake to live at Huntsham for at least six months in every year.
 Garton & King performed works within the Victorian House and at the adjacent Church, the restoration of which was completed in 1856.